Unity-Technologies/PostProcessing/Documentation~/Quick-start.md

 **Custom Effect Sorting** allows you to change the rendering order of custom effects.
 Custom effects in your scene appear here in a reorderable list from first to last.
 You can drag and drop each setting to change their order.

 For more information on custom effects, see [Writing Custom Effects](https://docs.unity3d.com/Packages/com.unity.postprocessing@latest?subfolder=/manual/Writing-Custom-Effects.html).

+<a name="post-process-volume"></a>

 ## Post Process Volume

-The Post-process Volume component allows you to control the priority and blending of each local and global volume.
+The **Post-process Volume** component allows you to control the priority and blending of each local and global volume.
 You can also create a set of effect overrides to automatically blend post-processing settings in your scene.

 For example, if you have a global light vignette effect, you could control the **Intensity** setting of the vignette when the player enters a cave to make it darker, while the other post-processing settings are unchanged.

-You can add the **Post Process Volume** component to any GameObject, including the Main Camera GameObject.
+You can add the Post Process Volume component to any GameObject, including the Main Camera GameObject.
 However, the optimal way to use this component is to create a dedicated GameObject for each volume.
 To do this:

 - Create an empty GameObject.
-- Add the **Post-process Volume** component to your new GameObject in the Inspector.
+- Add the Post-process Volume component to your new GameObject in the Inspector.
 To do this, select **Add** **Component > Post-process Volume.**
 - View your Main Camera’s Inspector, and in the Post-process Layer component, set **Layer** to the new GameObject you have just created.